Updated: Nov 21, 2020

 You know why you need an editor, and you know more-or-less what level of editing you need.
 Now how do you find an editor?
-Editors can seem elusive but there are tons of us out there!
+Editors can seem elusive, but there are tons of us out there!
 Once you find some editors, you need to shop around a bit to make sure you find the right one.
+And I don't mean just shopping for prices.

 Finding an Editor